SuperWolfes/HalalYGO/script/MODERNIZING.md

 ## Use UTF-8 encoding and Unix line endings

-Configure your editor to follow these settings, or make it obey the `.editcoreonfig` in the root of the repository.
+Configure your editor to follow these settings, or make it obey the `.editorconfig` in the root of the repository.
 Be wary of editing files directly in the browser as it sometimes causes issues with line endings.

 ## Add missing or update OCG/TCG names